tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 [Part 1](https://www.reddit.com/r/nosleep/comments/1kjsrlb/i_made_a_deal_with_the_vampires_that_live_near_my/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

 Lauren here.

 Some people call me a bully.
 I prefer extra-cocky.

 It’s not that I’m cruel.
 I just don’t like people who are weaker than me.

 I see my role as someone who helps others prepare for the harshness of life.
 Sure…I can be mean.
 But I won’t apologize for it.

-I’m just gonna tell you what happened...because it changed my life.
-It has everything to do with Violet, the weirdest girl at our school.
+I’m just gonna tell you what happened...cause it changed my life.
+And it has everything to do with Violet, the weirdest girl at our school.

 It happened one month ago.